 Christine Sarkisian will be retiring this week from her position as Trade Commissioner, Life Sciences Business Development.
 For nearly 30 years at the Consulate General of Canada in Boston she has been instrumental in working with and helping Canadian entrepreneurs on their path to commercialization.

-With more than $150,000 in prizes, TELUS Pitch is Canada’s largest small business competition, offering Canadian entrepreneurs the chance to win a grand prize of $100,000 cash.
+With more than $150,000 in prizes, TELUS Pitch is Canada’s largest small business competition.
+Finalist companies will be narrowed to a list of 10 by public voting, which is now open.

 Winterlight Labs announced it is developing vocal biomarkers for monitoring disease progression in frontotemporal dementia patients in collaboration with Alector, a biotechnology company developing therapeutics for neurodegeneration.

 ANGLE PLC raised $30M from new and existing investors to commercialize its Parsortix liquid biopsy for ovarian cancer as well as to support its filing with the US Food and Drug Administration.

 Exact Imaging announced that it is the proud recipient of Frost & Sullivan’s 2019 Global Prostate Cancer Diagnostic Imaging Technology Innovation Award for their ExactVu™ Micro-Ultrasound System.

 The CIX TOP programs are Canada’s largest national showcase of the hottest and most innovative tech companies.
 Apply for the chance to be showcased at the 2019 CIX Summit.